A History of Westside Community Schools (District 66)

 A series of joint meetings during the winter culminated in the merger of districts 31, 46 and 65 to form District 66 in March 1947 (District 19 chose not to join).
 The first three schools in the new District were Oakdale, Underwood Hills and Loveland.

 The junior-senior high school opened its doors in 1952.
 The school was built on farmland near 87th and Pacific Street.
 The current high school still sits on that site today.
-District 66 named the school Westside after West Side Story, a popular musical at the time.
-The new name also served to unify the three former districts when District 66 became known as the Westside Community Schools.
+The new name reflected the three former districts on what was then the western edge of Omaha when District 66 became known as the Westside Community Schools.

 Excellence and Innovation